csula-students/beautiful-data-project-dream/syllabus.md

 Textbook:

-You do not need any textbook for this class as this Github will provide all resource.
+Students do not need to purchase a textbook for this class as this Github will provide all resource.

 ## Course Objectives